Richard DIGHTON (1796-1880)

 Work’s by Richard Dighton can be found in the Royal Collection, the British Museum, the Ashmolean Museum and the Wilson (Cheltenham Art Gallery & Museum).

-The other version of this portrait was exhibited in “An interesting group: Portraits by Richard Dighton (1796-1880)”; Cheltenham Art Gallery & Museum 29th January–12th March 1983 and Worcester City Museum & Art Gallery 19th March–30th April 1983.
+The other version of this portrait was loaned by the Elwes family and exhibited in “An interesting group: Portraits by Richard Dighton (1796-1880)”; Cheltenham Art Gallery & Museum 29th January–12th March 1983 and Worcester City Museum & Art Gallery 19th March–30th April 1983.

 Dr Steven Blake, “An Interesting Group: Portraits by Richard Dighton”, Cheltenham Art Gallery & Museum, 1983